jaimebv/EDF-Port-FreeRTOS/README.md

 }
 ```

-*📑 Note: You can add this code rigth after the declaration of the waiting lists `vListInitialise( &xDelayedTaskList2 );`*
+*📑 Note: You can add this code right after the declaration of the waiting lists `vListInitialise( &xDelayedTaskList2 );`*

 3. **Modify the prvAddTaskToReadyList macro**